Skip to main content Skip to main navigation Skip to search

 Legislation, regulations and individual funding agreements provide the framework for how RDCs operate.

-The two Acts state that the Minister must declare at least one representative organisation for each statutory RDC.
+The two Acts state that the Minister for Agriculture must declare at least one representative organisation for each statutory RDC.
 Declared industry representative organisations are listed in Statutory RDCs.

-The IOCs are declared by the Minister as an industry service body under industry-specific legislation.
+Industry-owned RDCs are declared by the Minister for Agriculture as recipient bodies under the Primary Industries Levies and Charges Disbursement Act 2024.
 They are established under, and must comply with, the provisions of the Corporations Act 2001 which sets out the obligations of companies and their boards of directors.

-The Minister for Agriculture is responsible for administering the legislation that governs the RDCs (known as enabling legislation) and has delegated some tasks to the department.
-The department assists the RDCs to adhere to their statutory and contractual requirements and advises the Minister on RDC-related matters.
+The Minister for Agriculture is responsible for administering the legislation relating to the RDCs and has delegated some tasks to the department.
+We assist RDCs to adhere to their legislated obligations and statutory funding agreements and advise the Minister on RDC-related matters.
 The Minister is ultimately accountable to Parliament.

-In supporting the RDCs to meet the legislative requirements and comply with their funding agreements, the department:
+In supporting the RDCs to meet the legislative requirements and comply with their funding agreements, we:

-• provides guidance on better practice administration and stakeholder engagement
+• provide guidance on better practice administration and stakeholder engagement

-• participates in annual performance meetings with each RDC
+• participate in annual performance meetings with each RDC

-• assists the Minister to discharge statutory and parliamentary obligations, including providing advice on the operations of RDCs and their accountability of funds
+• assist the Minister to discharge statutory and parliamentary obligations, including providing advice on the operations of RDCs and their accountability of funds

-• hosts regular seminars to promote information sharing and collaboration between government and RDCs
+• host regular seminars to promote information sharing and collaboration between government and RDCs

-• ensures the RDCs have a framework to deliver R&D and marketing to underpin the profitability, productivity, competitiveness and long-term sustainability of portfolio industries
+• ensure the RDCs have a framework to deliver research and development and marketing to underpin the profitability, productivity, competitiveness and long-term sustainability of portfolio industries

-• implements R&D policies as directed by the Minister.
+• implement R&D policies as directed by the Minister.

 General enquiries